wal-co/D-D_Obsidian_vaults/src/site/notes/Players Handbook/Player Handbook Wiki.md

 		- Mounts can be ridden for 1 hour at double your speed
 		- Vehicles can extend the time you can travel, some up to 24 hours per day
 	- Difficult terrain (such as deep swamps or crumbling ruins) will cut your speed in half
-- Adventuring often requires moving through difficult Terrain
+- [[DND SRD MASTER/Gameplay/Adventuring\|Adventuring]] often requires moving through difficult Terrain
 	- #Climbing, #Swimming, and #Crawling costs 1 extra foot
 	- #Jumping is determined by [[Players Handbook/Ability Scores/Strength Ability Score\|STR]]
 - When traveling the DM will determine a marching order